ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## `^loop`( n )

 Loop can be given a count.
-This can be either a number, or you can use a factset id to loop through each item of the factset via
+This can be either a number,  function call that results in a number, or you can use a factset id to loop through each item of the factset via

    ^loop (@0)